rapidsai/integration/README.md

 If RAPIDS itself requires a patch release, a new metapackage version will be released that bumps the patch version e.g. 23.10.01.0.
 RAPIDS libraries should at this time update their metapackage pinnings to be `==23.10.01.*` so that metapackages corresponding to the patch release are detected.
 Note that patch releases are why we must specify `==` rather than `>=` constraints.
-We do not want a new metapackage release for a RAPIDS patch release to affect lower patch releases, because a patch release of RAPIDS could involve dask changes, necessitating a bump in the dask pinning that we do not want to propagate backwards to the previous patch release.
+We do not want a new metapackage release for a RAPIDS patch release to affect lower patch releases, because a patch release of RAPIDS could involve Dask changes, necessitating a bump in the Dask pinning that we do not want to propagate backwards to the previous patch release.